 - Resting in a quiet, dark environment

-- Treating yourself with prescribed medication when you have an aura
+- Taking prescribed medicine when you have an aura

 - A migraine is a severe, throbbing type of headache.